What are steel-cut oats?

 Nutrition of steel-cut oats

 Nutritionally, there isn’t really any difference between steel-cut, rolled or instant oats.

 Oats, no matter whether steel-cut or rolled, are a great source of protein and fibre that can help sustain your energy throughout the morning.
-They are also a great source of beta glucan, which is a soluble fibre linked to improving cholesterol levels and heart health.
+They are also a great source of beta-glucan, a soluble fibre linked to improving cholesterol levels and heart health.

-So, it’s more to do with texture preferences.
+So, it has more to do with texture preferences.
 You could definitely make the below recipe with rolled oats, as I’ve done many times before, simply by cutting back to only one cup of water and halving the cooking time.

 Make it your own

 You can obviously add whatever toppings you like to steel-cut oats porridge.
 However, in this recipe, I mix through the blueberries in the last few minutes of cooking, which gives the porridge a lovely pink colour and flavours it slightly.

 Further, I often use frozen blueberries.
 So, this step also ensures they are warm when eaten.

 Steel-Cut Oat Porridge with Blueberries